mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 ##### 5:12

 In [Abhidharmakosha](glossary#abhidharmakosha), [samskara](glossary#samskara) is [included in] many things.
 I am very interested in this element, which is not associated with the mind and not associated with the truth.
-A point is, that element is sort of a ‘force’.
+A point is, that element is sort of a “force”.
 According to the book ["The Central Conception Of Buddhism"](books#central-conception), he said about this:

 > A force, it must be recalled, shouldn't be regarded as a real influence of something extending beyond its own existence in order to penetrate into another.
 But, simply as a condition, or a fact, upon which another fact arises, or becomes prominent by itself.
 This is [samskara](glossary#samskara) in the Buddhist system.
 >